shubhambhojane5/Dynamic-scrolling-with-jquery-scrollspy/README.md

 ###### Overview

-Dynamic scrolling with jquery scrollspy allow developer to load full data at once without any challages.
-Jquery ery scrollspy only load viewport details and rest will load accordingly viewport changes.
+Dynamic scrolling with jquery scrollspy allow developer to load full data at once without any challenges.
+Jquery scrollspy detects viewport so that we can add dynamic HTML without any performances issue.
 It also allow to do custom changes in scrollspy events.

 ###### Setup